Claus Nørgaard: 2019–2022

 On 18 April 2019, Nørgaard was named as assistant head coach of Superliga club Esbjerg fB.
 Following the sacking of head coach John Lammers on 16 September 2019, Nørgaard was named caretaker manager and presided over six matches prior to the appointment of Lars Olsen.
 Nørgaard was retained in his role as assistant head coach and departed the club at the end of the 2020–21 season.
 On 1 June 2021, Nørgaard returned to Vejle BK for the second time as head of coaching.
 In early September 2021, he transitioned to the role of assistant to new head coach Peter Sørensen.
 Nørgaard remained with the club until 31 August 2022.

 2022–present

 In July 2022, Nørgaard was named as the head coach of Denmark U18 and he took up the role on 1 September 2022.
-He presided over six matches before moving to England to join Premier League club Brentford as assistant to head coach Thomas Frank on 5 December 2022.
+He presided over five matches before moving to England to join Premier League club Brentford as assistant to head coach Thomas Frank on 5 December 2022.
 The appointment marked the third time he had worked as Frank's assistant.
 Together with first team coach Kevin O'Connor, his day-to-day role entailed focusing on the defence.
 He departed the club on 16 June 2025.

+On 18 December 2025, Nørgaard was appointed head coach of Danish Superliga club Vejle on a 2 1/2-year contract.